robinmoon2/AI_Application_HY/README.md

 Here are the results after computation:

-![Pretrained Model Performances on 5000 games absolute](images/Pretrained_Model_Performances_absolute.png) *Performances of the pretrained models depending on the move ratio taken into account on 5000 games*
+![Pretrained Model Performances on 5000 games absolute](images/Pretrained_Model_Performances_absolute.png) *Performances of the pretrained models depending on the move count considered on 5000 games*

-We can note that the accuracy seems to have **reached its peak around 85%** for 80 games...
-Which seems logic as we evaluated the precision of Stockfish evaluation to 86% and the mean game length is 82 moves.
+We can note that the accuracy seems to have **reached its peak around 85%** for 80 moves, which is logical as we evaluated the precision of Stockfish's evaluation to 86% and the mean game length is 82 moves.
-We can say that we can predict the outcome of a game with 70% accuracy with 40 moves.
+We can state that we can predict the outcome of a game with 70% accuracy using the first 40 moves.

 ### Large Language Models and Chess